 Health Share can only accept updated member contact information from the Oregon Health Authority.
 Visit the Oregon Eligibility Portal (ONE) or call Oregon Health Plan (OHP) Customer Service at 800-699-9075 to update your address or other contact information.
 OHP call wait times can be high, so the portal is recommended.

-If you are a new member with Health Share and you need to get prescriptions filled right away, please contact the physical health plan listed on your Health Share ID Card.
+If you are a new member with Health Share and you need to get prescriptions filled right away, please contact the medical health plan listed on your Health Share ID Card.
 They will tell you what pharmacies you can use to fill your prescriptions.

 To make an appointment for mental health services, call the mental health plan listed on your Member ID card.
 Tell them what kind of service you’re looking for and they will help you find a provider.
 You can also view a list of providers online and, for outpatient services such as therapy, contact them directly.